AB Foods denies avoiding tax in Zambia

-LONDON Associated British Foods (ABF.L) denied any "illegal or immoral" activities aimed at avoiding tax after an international charity said the British firm had moved profits out of Zambia to reduce its tax bill.
+LONDON Feb 10 Associated British Foods denied any "illegal or immoral" activities aimed at avoiding tax after an international charity said the British firm had moved profits out of Zambia to reduce its tax bill.

 ActionAid said Zambia Sugar, a unit of FTSE 100 company AB Foods, had made profits of $123 million since 2007 but had paid "virtually no corporate tax" in Zambia.